 When I first tried to rationalize my impression of this wine being an empty shell, I thought either terroir or concept must have gone AWOL.
 Then I thought maybe none of them are missing, it’s just that they are both nondescript.
 All this belated and awkward rationalization was a consequence of my left hemisphere trying to come to terms with the fact that for the very first time the word ’soulless’ has cropped up in my tasting notes.
 Continue reading “Soulless – Gere A. Syrah 2017”→

-I’m as happy as the next guy to find a good wine with reasonable price.
+I’m as happy as the next guy to find a good wine at a reasonable price.
 However once in a blue moon the wine is more than good and the price is less than reasonable and this is when my happiness gets laced with remorse: I feel sorry for the winemaker, as if the world has let him/her down by failing to appreciate their achievements.
 I feel like witnessing a mugging and then helping myself to the spoils left around.
 Continue reading “Going for a song – Tornai Prémium Juhfark 2017”→

 For all I know there may be better, bigger, more important furmints around but this is certainly the one I enjoyed the most in recent years.
 In fact I’m starting to believe that dry furmint has got the potential to stand up to the in-form second-tier whites of today (albarino, godello, vermentino, falanghina, carricante and the likes).
 Continue reading “Controlled power – Laposa Furmint „Kőkövön” 2017”→

 You must be logged in to post a comment.